blebreton/spark-FM-parallelSGD/README.md

 ## Tutorial
-Here's a short tutorial on how to write a script how to use them in pyspark.
-(Note: the procedure is quite the same in scala, see below)
-You may prefer try it directly using the ipython notebook tutorial ‘FMonSpark_demo_a9a’.
+Here's a short tutorial on how to use them in pyspark.
+(Note: the procedure is quite the same in scala, see below) You may prefer try it directly using the ipython notebook tutorial *FMonSpark_demo_a9a.ipynb*.
 You will need to download the [a9a dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a9a) first.